Yes indeed, these natural nutrients will beef up your harvests and add muscles to your crops.

 To use bentonite clay as a spray, mix 1 cup of clay to 4 cups of water (4 cups is 1 liter or 2 pints).
 Add a small squirt of detergent, approximately 1 teaspoon, to help the spray stick to leaves.

-This clay is used successfully instead of plastic to line ponds with and wicking beds for drought-prone areas.
+Sodium bentonite swells and holds far more water than other bentonite clays.
+It is used successfully instead of plastic to line ponds with and wicking beds for drought-prone areas.

 Biochar is a form of charcoal and has an interesting history of use for growing plants.
 Read more on this page Making and using Biochar for the garden and how much to use.